monopoli

 I definitely recommend renting a car.
 The area is very easy to drive around and towns are close to each other.
 Additionally, you will always find parking nearby.

 Puglia is a wonderful region of Italy.
 You will fall in love with it, as I did.
 It is truly beautiful and unique.
 I suggest staying at least a week.
 This will allow you to see all its splendor.
 It will also let you soak up the wonderful culture and enjoy the delicious local cuisine.
-Other great towns to visit are Alberobello, Lecce, Locorotundo and Polignano a Mare.
-In addition, Matera (in the region of Basilicata) is amazing.

-Local Cuisine and Delicious Restaurants
+Local Cuisine and Fantastic Restaurants

 Second, mashed fava bean puree and chicory is a rich and flavorful dish – I really loved it.